ayesha-ops/Project/README.md

 # EpathShala
   An Online School inspired by Coursera!
-  Made for Level-2 Term-2 Database Sessional Project created by  Ayesha Binte Mostofa (1805062),Labiba Binte Tashin (1805070) and Sumaiya Sultana Any(1805079)
+  Made for Level-2 Term-2 Database Sessional Project created by  Ayesha Binte Mostofa (1805062), Sumaiya Sultana Any(1805079)
  ###### Under the kind supervision of Tahmid Hasan, Lecturer, CSE, BUET

 This is a maven project.
 See our Project Demonstration : https://www.youtube.com/watch?v=RWAkR-tGzPM&t=1089s